Langley Ukulele Ensemble: Tours

 Since 1985, the Ensemble has been traveling to Hawaii every July as part of their annual tour.
 During their stay there, they are sponsored by the Sheraton Waikiki.
 In addition to performances at the hotel, they play at schools and Rotary Clubs in Hawaii.

 In summer 2007, the Ensemble participated in the Royal Nova Scotia International Tattoo in Halifax, and opened at the Stratford, Ontario Summer Music Festival.
 In 2013 they were invited back and performed once again at the Royal Nova Scotia International Tattoo.

 In addition to their annual tour to Hawaii, in October 2009 they were the headline performers at the 3rd International Ukulele Ceilidh in Nova Scotia, Canada.

 In 2015 they paid a return visit to perform on the River Avon at the Stratford Summer Music Festival, and then traveled to perform on the International Stage at the Canadian National Exhibition in Toronto.

 The Langley Ukulele Ensemble is one of the featured groups in Mighty Uke: The Amazing Comeback of an Underdog.
 The documentary includes following the ensemble on their annual Hawaiian trip.

 Peter Luongo has been replaced by his son, Paul Luongo, as the musical director of the Ensemble upon Peter's retirement in 2013.
 Paul is an alumnus of the Ensemble.

 Alumni

 Alumni of the Langley Ukulele Ensemble include James Hill, who pursued a career as a solo artist and was described by Stuart McLean of the Canadian Broadcasting Corporation as the "Wayne Gretzky of Ukulele".

-Other alumni include Paul Luongo (the ensemble's current director), Elizabeth Zielke (current director of the junior ensembles), and acoustic group Exit 58.
+Other alumni include Paul Luongo (the ensemble's current director), Elizabeth Zielke (former director of the junior ensembles), and acoustic group Exit 58.

 The alumni continue to meet and perform together under the direction of Peter Luongo.